- New mandatory public health measures in effect April 6.

 How to enter Alberta with travel exemptions

-- When you enter Canada, show your signed provincial exemption letter and a letter from your employer that designates the individual as an essential service worker to the CBSA agents.
+- When you enter Canada, show the CBSA officer your provincial exemption letter and a letter from your employer that designates the individual traveling as an essential service worker.

 - These documents show you are an essential service worker as determined by the Government of Alberta.

-- The provincial exemption and letter from the employer will help the CBSA decide whether to grant a federal exemption.
+- The provincial exemption and letter from the employer will help the CBSA officer decide whether to apply the federal Group 6(e) exemption.

-- The CBSA makes the final decision on whether to grant a federal exemption.
+- The CBSA officer makes the final decision on whether a federal exemption applies to the individual.

-- Follow all conditions outlined in your exemption from the CBSA and the Alberta Government.
+- Follow all conditions outlined in your exemption information provided by the CBSA officer and the Alberta Government.

 Monitoring for symptoms